Bead Glossary A to J

 ABALONE

-These edible sea creatures are members of a large class of molluscs that have one-piece shells with an iridescent interior.
+These edible sea creatures are members of a large class of molluscs that have one piece shells with an iridescent interior.
 These shells have a low and open spiral structure, and are characterized by several open respiratory pores in a row near the shell’s outer edge.
 The thick inner layer of the shell is composed of a dichroic substance called nacre or mother-of-pearl, which in many species is highly iridescent, giving rise to a range of strong and changeable colors, making it ideal for jewellery and other decorative objects.
-This iridescent nacre varies in colour from silvery white, to pink, red and green-red, through to deep blues, greens and purples.
-Read more in our Gemstones & Minerals Glossary
+Iridescent nacre varies in colour from silvery white, to pink, red and green-red, through to deep blues, greens and purples.
+Read more in our Gemstones & Minerals Glossary.

 Above are examples of Paua and Red Abalone.